Personal Excellence Program

 Leadership development programs should provide tangible, long lasting results and a program like PEP that engages the heart, mind and body is an example of one that appears to work.

 Rather than seek a one-off, one-day solution for developing leaders in your organization, look for a longer term program with dynamic involvement that includes mindfulness and disciplined practice for changing behavior.
 Only then will you have a significant return on investment measured not only in dollars, but also in more engaged human capital.

 An aside: My business partner was very pro PEP.
 I was a bit more reserved.
 However we were about to start a new e commerce business and thought if increasing myself-awareness helps me cultivate the ability to act rather than react, thus enabling me to become response-able, even in the midst of high-stress situations, hey I'll give it a try.
 Our business was to take the "seconds" from our textile printing manufacturing plant and create, as my young daughter would say, adorable dog beds.
 The fabrics were high end designer seconds that normally would not be useable for yardage for drapes or upholstery.
 But using the fabric to make dog beds that would look good even in one's living room, would be perfect.
-And our offer would be for each to be a luxury dog bed free shipping to attract the price conscious dog owner.
+And our offer would be for each to be a luxury round dog bed pillow to attract the price conscious dog owner.
 If I liked the results from our PEP program I thought we could also do PEP workshops for our printing mill.
 Update: PEP really did make a difference in the way I approach all aspects of my life, both business and personal.
 I have recommended this leadership development program to other business associates.
 And our dog bed business is doing exceptionally well.

 The Practice of Personal Excellence

 A Radical Approach to Organizational Transformation